Vishalthakur010/Git-Trial/README.txt

 4. 'repository Area' --> This area actually contains the details of all your previous registered versions.
 And the files in this area, git already manages them and knows their version history.

 5. 'git add <file>' --> Moves file from working area to staging area.

 6. 'git rm --cached <file>' --> Moves file back from staging area to working area.

+7. 'commit' --> Commit is a particular version of the project.
+It captures a snapshot of the project's staged changes and creates a version of it.

+8. 'git commit' --> Registers staged changes to a commit.

+9. 'git log' --> Lists down all the commits of the repository.
+If you want to exit out of git log prompt, press 'q'.

+10. 'git restore <file>' --> It removes all file changes from the staging area to be commited.
+This can be useful if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can say restore the last clean version of the file.

+40 min